munificent/craftinginterpreters/book/methods-and-initializers.md

 </aside>

 Fear not.
 The compiler does know the *name* of the class.
-We can capture it right after we consume its token:
+We can capture it right after we consume its token.

 ^code class-name (1 before, 1 after)

-And we know that no other declaration with that name could possibly shadow it.
+And we know that no other declaration with that name could possibly shadow the class.
 So we do the easy fix.
-Before we start binding methods, we emit whatever code is necessary to load the class back on top of the stack:
+Before we start binding methods, we emit whatever code is necessary to load the class back on top of the stack.

 ^code load-class (2 before, 1 after)